YTread Logo

 Feb 29, 2020

-(car engine revving) (tires screeching) - It's the smoking tire, ripping drag strip, the ultimate unofficial muscle car of the '80s. your passenger's tight briefs. (car engine revving) This European-influenced sports car reborn the American pony car and ushered in a new generation of drivers hitting Bernie's across from local Foster's Dairy Freeze. (car engine revving) (tires screeching) Buckle up, because this is all you
+(car engine revving) (tires screeching) - It's the ultimate unofficial muscle car of the '80s, smoking and tearing up the drag strip.
+It has a reputation for leaving skid marks not only on the pavement but also on passengers' tight underwear. (car engine revving) This European-influenced looking sports car reborn the American pony car and ushered in a new generation of drivers hitting Bernie's in front of the local Foster's Dairy Freeze. (car engine revving) (tires screeching) Buckle up, because this is

 need